How to ensure fidelity to Time for Phonics

 - Guided reading should take place daily, or as often as possible, for approximately 15 minutes, using GPCs and tricky words that children are confident with (so not GPCs they have only just learned).

-- Phonics assessment should be regular to ensure that the lowest 20% of pupils are quickly identified and given additional support, possibly through our structured intervention programme or other techniques as detailed during the programme.
+- Phonics assessment should be regular to ensure that the lowest 20% of pupils are quickly identified and given additional support, either through our structured intervention programme and/or other techniques as detailed during the programme.

 For full access to our unique games and resources